cian-ellwood/animated-octo-palm-tree/README.md

   - [ ] Create Helm deployment scripts in Gradle
 - [ ] Add 2 additional endpoints that support GET requests, use dummy data for now
 - [ ] Add 2 additional endpoints that support POST requests to forward to DB
+  - [ ] Swapping from record class to creating records directly in MongoDB instead, want to play around with it some more
+  - Can access stats using `db.getCollection("stats").find()`
 - [x] For the GET Endpoints, expand the functionality to report service info and health.
   - https://www.baeldung.com/spring-boot-info-actuator-custom <- we will utilise this for the info as it's free
 - [ ] For the POST Endpoints, expand the functionality to create the records dynamically using a trusted source